A guide to Tauberian theorems for arithmetic applications: Hypothesis : Preliminaries for Theorem

-We now proceed heuristically; we will justify each step described below in the rigorous proof in \S \ref{sec_Delange}.
-By hypothesis, $F(s)$ has a pole of order at most $m-1$ at $s=\al$, so $h(s)$ could have a pole at $s=\al$, and we cannot easily study $h(\al +\ep)$ as $\ep \maps 0^+$ along the real line.
+In this subsection, we continue to proceed heuristically; we will justify each step, and the convergence of integrals, in the rigorous proof in \S \ref{sec_Delange}.
+By hypothesis, $F(s)$ has a pole of order at most $m-1$ at $s=\al$, so $H(s)$ could have a pole at $s=\al$, and we cannot easily study $H(\al +\ep)$ as $\ep \maps 0^+$ along the real line.
 Instead, Delange's strategy uses three ideas.
 First: avoid the pole by taking limits along horizontal lines strictly above and below the real line.
-That is, show that for each real $y \neq 0$, $\lim_{\ep \maps 0^+}h(\al + \ep +iy)$ is well-defined, and in fact defines a function $g(y)$ that is continuous for $y \neq 0$.
+That is, show that for each real $y \neq 0$, $\lim_{\ep \maps 0^+}H(\al + \ep +iy)$ is well-defined, and in fact defines a function $H_0(y)$ that is continuous for $y \neq 0$ and integrable on $[-L,L]$.
 Second: dilute the effect of the pole by averaging along vertical lines.
 That is, study the average

 for a continuous kernel function $W$ that is compactly supported in some interval centered at the origin, which we have depicted here by $(-L,L)$.
 Third: use the Dominated Convergence Theorem to pass the limit $\ep \maps 0^+$ inside this average.
 This is the essential way Delange's method ``works around'' the pole at $s=\al$, without assuming we can work in any region to the left of $\Re(s)=\al$.
-This step requires showing that there is an integrable function in $y$ that dominates $h(\al+\ep+iy)$, uniformly for all $\ep>0$.
+This step requires showing that there is an integrable function in $y$ that dominates $H(\al+\ep+iy)$, uniformly for all $\ep>0$.
 Once all of these steps are rigorously carried out, the conclusion is that

-Plugging in the definition (\ref{h_J_v}) for $h(\al + \ep +iy)$ and rearranging, we will interpret this as the statement that
+Plugging in the definition (\ref{h_J_v}) for $H(\al + \ep +iy)$ and rearranging, we will interpret this as the statement that

 As in \S \ref{sec_Fourier_transform}, denote the Fourier transform $\Fscr(W)(t) = \int_{-L}^L W(y)\exp(-ity)dy$.
 Suppose for the purpose of illustration that we may freely interchange the order of integration in the identity above; then this reveals